Madonna and religion: Madonna's religious views, and others interpretations

 Besides her spiritual seeking, Madonna has made several statements about religion, and specific denominations.
 "So many critics seem to love to discuss Madonna's obsession with religion", wrote Fosca D'Acierno in The Italian American Heritage (1998).
 In this regard, Anne-Marie Korte from Utrecht University, wrote that "religion plays a major role in Madonna's statements and provocations".
 Author Donald C. Miller, said "she has made very strong verbal and nonverbal statements".

 Madonna's views on religion have shifted and been complex.
 She was cited recognizing Jesus Christ's divinity (depicted in the image by Heinrich Hofmann), but disagreeing with religion organizations.

 In 2015, during an interview with the Irish Independent, she stated: "I don't affiliate myself with any specific religious group.
 I connect to different ritualistic aspects of different belief systems, and I see the connecting thread between all religious beliefs".
 In 2016, she stated that her use of Christian imagery "is just proof of her devotion to Catholicism".
-She has been quoted criticizing Catholic dogma, saying once that Catholicism "it's not what God and Christianity are all about".
-She stated that the God she believe in, created the world, and isn't a "God to fear, it's a God to give thanks to".
+She has been quoted criticizing Catholic dogma, saying once that Catholicism "[is] not what God and Christianity are all about".
+She stated that the God she believes in created the world, and isn't a "God to fear, it's a God to give thanks to".
 In 2019, she also felt and stated: "The idea that in any church you go, you see a man on a cross and everyone genuflects and prays to him [...] in a way it's paganism/idolatry because people are worshipping a thing".

 In Fill These Hearts (2013), West quotes Madonna supporting Jesus as a divine being, who walked on the Earth, but she rejects "the religious behavior of any religious organization that does not encourage you to ask questions and your own explorations".
 Similarly, Christian author Dan Kimball wrote in They Like Jesus but Not the Church (2009), that "Madonna doesn't find anything wrong with the teachings of Jesus" but doesn't believe that "all paths lead to God", citing the problem of religious war.
 Spaniard music critic Joaquín Luqui reports that she loves Jesus, in "her own way".

 Canadian professor of religious studies, Aaron W. Hughes, in Defining Judaism: A Reader (2016), interprets that "for Madonna, religion in general and Judaism in particular are inherently divisive and this divisiveness is ultimately responsible for the problems we face".
 Korte was critical, saying that "Madonna's interest in religion has never been theologically focused: it consists of a combinations of distrust towards institutional religion and an eclectic individual form of spirituality".

 Broadly, Catholic author Christopher West believes that "her reflections on her religious upbringing echo the sentiments of a large swath of the population".
 Similarly, Focus on the Family's blogger Adam Holz, considered Madonna as the "Poster Child" for the way many would claim "spiritual, but not religious", while describing her eclectic personal approach of spirituality as both postmodern and syncretistic (it blends a variety of religious worldviews).